elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/agent.markdown

 When a long action is performed on the server, all other requests to that particular server will wait until the action is done, which may cause some clients to timeout.

-In the next chapter we will explore GenServers, where the segregation between clients and servers is made more apparent.
+In the next chapter, we will explore GenServers, where the segregation between clients and servers is made more apparent.